|Painted for the 1993 Mythology Calendar.

-Boris did at least two other paintintings for the company in 2001 and 2002 respectively.
-There were both for their Excell Sword range of thermal printing plates and therefore showed warrior typed wielding swords.
+Boris did at least two other paintings for the company in 2001 and 2003 respectively.
+They were both for their Excel Sword range of thermal printing plates and therefore showed warrior types wielding swords.
 This painting shows a laser-equiped scorpion so presumably is for a different product range.

 |Advertisement for Sword Excel™ thermal printing plates for the Kodak company.

 This was the second painting for this same product.
 I don't have a copy of that artwork but see The Conqueror Comes for a modified version.

 |BJ.10||Cover for Battletech: Assumption of Risk (Penguin/Roc, 1993) by Michael Stackpole.|